 I’m back home, no longer sleep deprived and cranky, after my week long stay in New York.
-New York was amazing.
+There’s no place like home but New York was amazing.
 I met up with friends, saw Wicked on Broadway, heard some fantastic speakers and experienced all the joys of economy travel.
 Hopefully that will be my last economy flight.
 I’m quite over strange, unfriendly people touching me for hours at a time.
 LOL

 Things discovered at RWA New York:

 - Sharing a room with critique partners is hilarious

 - Sharing a room with said critique partners is not conducive for sleep – especially when they’re giggling at 3am

 - Sabrina Jeffries belongs on my nicest-author-ever list.

 - Confusion over whether to self (indie) publish work is rampant among authors

 - Established print published authors only mention indie publishing of their back list- not new titles.

 Not surprisingly, since I’m committed to independently publishing all future work, attending RWA in the future is in doubt.
 Aside from attending some really valuable sessions, the avoidance of indie publishing issues was a huge disappointment.
 I don’t believe indie is best for everyone, but there are quite a number of us pursuing that path.
 An organization such as RWA should embrace and support all author members – or at least try to appear to support them.
 They’ve had enough time.